Offering students a varied co-curricular programme

 All trips are approved and follow the guidelines set by the Government of Jersey.
 All student travel is insured through the Government of Jersey travel insurance policy.

-All boys take part in charity work and fundraise for their chosen House Charity.
-In addition, many boys in Year 9 take part in the Duke of Edinburgh's Award, which includes a volunteering activity.
+All students take part in charity work and fundraise for their chosen House Charity.
+In addition, many students in Year 9 take part in the Duke of Edinburgh's Award, which includes a volunteering activity.

-Some boys individually raise money and volunteer for charities that have special meaning to them, which the school supports wholeheartedly.
-Boys who go above and beyond in their service to the community are acknowledged with the Victoria College Citizenship Award, sponsored by one of our Foundation Partners.
+Some students individually raise money and volunteer for charities that have special meaning to them, which the College supports wholeheartedly.
+Students who go above and beyond in their service to the community are acknowledged with the Victoria College Citizenship Award, sponsored by one of our Foundation Partners.